AllinMobile/DZNEmptyDataSet/README.md

 DZNEmptyDataSet
 =================

-Fork from [dzenbot/DZNEmptyDataSet](https://github.com/dzenbot/DZNEmptyDataSet) for internal projects
+Fork from [dzenbot/DZNEmptyDataSet](https://github.com/dzenbot/DZNEmptyDataSet) for internal projects.

+The fork adds possibility to add custom constrains for EmptyView